vibeswithkk/ZENITH/docs/ARCHITECTURE.md

 # Zenith Architecture

-**Version:** 0.1.0
+**Version:** 0.2.1
+**Stability:** 84%
 **Based on:** CetakBiru Section 3.2

 ---

 ## Overview

-Zenith is a cross-platform ML optimization framework designed as a unification layer between multiple ML frameworks and hardware targets.
+Zenith is a production-ready, cross-platform ML optimization framework designed as a unification layer between multiple ML frameworks and hardware targets.

 ---